tocisz/homepage/t/posts_source/004-Constant-acceleration-revisited.md

 ===
 # Constant acceleration revisited
 ## What is wrong?
-In [the last article](003-Digital-pendulum) first section is about constant acceleration...
+In [the last article](003-Digital-pendulum) the first section is about constant acceleration...
 But is it really?

 The rule is to change delay for each step to be e.g. 0.9 of delay for previos